-In the recruitment business, it is important to build and maintain relationships with corporate customers and candidates.
-To enable employees to continue their careers without difficulty while balancing work and life-stage changes, we have established various support systems, such as informing employees about support for balancing work and family life, meeting with supervisors and human resources, and providing information about outside counseling services.
-We support flexible work styles so that employees can build their professional careers while respecting their personal circumstances, such as childbirth, childcare, family nursing care, or their own illness.
+In the recruitment business, it is important to build and maintain relationships v customers and candidates.
+To enable employees to continue their careers with while balancing work and life-stage changes, we have established various suppo such as informing employees about support for balancing work and family life, supervisors and human resources, and providing information about outside cou services.
+We support flexible work styles so that employees can build their profe careers while respecting their personal circumstances, such as childbirth, childc nursing care, or their own illness.